oddy-boop/Edusync-git/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

-This script cleans up old, problematic database triggers and functions that cause registration errors.
-Role assignment is now handled safely by the application code.
+This script cleans up old, problematic database triggers and functions and replaces them with a single, reliable trigger for assigning user roles.
+This is the definitive fix for all registration-related errors.

 Go to your Supabase project's SQL Editor, paste the entire code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers, and click `RUN`.
-This is the most crucial step to fix registration issues.

 --- START COPYING HERE (for Database Setup & Cleanup) ---
 ```sql